Mural Tour - Eureka

 Humboldt County is home to hundreds of artists, and this fact is apparent when one notices the numerous murals that adorn many of the Eureka area buildings.

-This self-guided tour spotlights magnificent murals painted on the sides of buildings.
+This self-guided tour highlights just a few magnificent murals around Eureka.
 Renowned local artist Duane Flatmo has painted many of these, some humorous and some depicting historical views of the area.

 By C.R.
 Spicer

 4th between L & M Streets (Eureka Travel).
 By Duane Flatmo.
 This 50 foot mural is an early scene of old Murray Field, the local 1930s small craft airport with vintage airplanes being readied for takeoff.
 It incorporates the grass growing next to the building into the scene on the wall.

 ANIMALS ARE PEOPLE TOO 905 4th Street (Courthouse Market) between J & K Sts.
 By Duane Flatmo and Rural Burl Mural Bureau students.
 15-feet-tall-by-80-foot-wide, this mural depicts animal heads on human bodies.
 It’s a varied collection of creatures.
 Some are in suits, one has a top hat, and another brandishes a guitar.

 723 3rd Street, between H and I (east wall of Times Printing).
 By Duane Flatmo and Rural Burl Mural Bureau students.
 This mural blends into the gray Victorian house behind the wall of the mural giving the illusion of a larger building.
 Includes footprints in the adjacent parking lot that designate the proper viewing point for the mural.

 538 H Street between 5th and 6th (north wall of Expert Tire).
 By Duane Flatmo and Rural Burl Mural Bureau students.

 616 H Street between 6th and 7th (north wall of Vision Center).
 By Duane Flatmo and Rural Burl Mural Bureau students.